livegnik/2way-design/2WAY High-Level Design.md

 ### 2.3.1 Introduction to 2WAY Objects

 In 2WAY, a small set of simple data structures are used to construct objects.
-These objects, represented as nodes and edges within the 2WAY graph, encompass all the data stored within the system.
+These objects, represented as nodes and edges within the 2WAY Graph, encompass all the data stored within the system.
 The flexibility of these objects allows the system to model a wide range of applications and data structures, with the graph structure facilitating data organization and relationships.

 The following objects are used to construct the system in its entirety: